Second order Boltzmann-Gibbs principle for polynomial functions and applications: Framework and statement of the results

 plus a term which is negligible in $\mathbb{L}^2(\mathbb{P}^n_{\rho})$ and given in \eqref{term1}.

-Since $a<2$ and $h$ is a local function, a simple computation shows that the first time integral above vanishes $\mathbb{L}^2(\mathbb{P}^n_{\rho})$, as $n\to\infty$.
-For the second, we note that by the simple inequality $(x+y)^2\leq 2x^2+2y^2$, the Boltzmann-Gibbs principle and the Cauchy-Schwarz inequality, we can show that for $a<4/3$ it also vanishes in $\mathbb{L}^2(\mathbb{P}^n_{\rho})$, as $n\to\infty$.
+Since $a<2$ and $h$ is a local function, a simple computation shows that the first time integral above vanishes in $\mathbb{L}^2(\mathbb{P}^n_{\rho})$, as $n$ goes to infinity.
+For the second one, we note that by the simple inequality $(x+y)^2\leq 2x^2+2y^2$, the second order Boltzmann-Gibbs principle stated above and the Cauchy-Schwarz inequality, we can show, as in \cite{G}, that for $a<4/3$ it also vanishes in $\mathbb{L}^2(\mathbb{P}^n_{\rho})$, as $n$ goes to infinity.
 More details will be given ahead when we apply this result to some concrete examples.
 As a consequence we conclude the triviality of the fluctuations stated in the next theorem.

 \begin{theorem}[Trivial Limit] For any $a<4/3$, the sequence of processes $\{\mc Y^{n}_t\;;\; t \in [0,T]\}_{n \in \bb N}$ converges in distribution with respect to the Skorokhod topology of $\mc D([0,T]\;;\;\mc S'(\bb R))$, as $n\to\infty$, to the process $\mc Y_t$ given on $H\in\mc S(\bb R)$ by $\mc Y_t(H)=\mc Y_0(H)$. \end{theorem}